TheBoyWithDempseyRoll/TheBoyWithDempseyRoll.github.io/content/posts/free-will.md

 But is it really important?

 Does the mechanism of the choice actually devalue the experience of the choice?
-(This part lowers my immersion personally, but I still haven’t figured out which part of my brain it bothers.)

 As I said at the beginning of the article, in addition to the definitional impossibility of free will, there is also a free will that is hindered by practical obstacles.  **Free will constrained by other wills**